Shellanigans/RegShot_CLI/README.md

 ## Notes:
 - You cannot change where the output of the comparison goes.
 (I mean, unless you want to add that functionality yourself.
 I made this as a quick and dirty fix for myself) The final output will always be a text file starting with "~" in System32

 - You cannot change what it will scan.
-It will always do a full directory scan of the C:\ drive and of the registry.
+It will always do a full recursive directory scan of the C:\ drive and of the registry.
 (Again, unless you want to fix that yourself.)

 - You need to make sure your first shot file has the extension ".hivu"